 Noonan notes that “as we age we lose growth factors in our skin that are naturally produced by keratinocytes.
 These growth factors help to keep the effects of skin functioning at an optimum.

 It has been scientifically researched and shown that colostrum may replace the benefits of what is lost, and improve the effects of the overall performance of the skin.
-Because of its calming and soothing benefits, [it] helps to improve the appearance of redness and sensitivity.”
+Because of its calming and soothing benefits,

 It is worth noting that there aren’t many scientific publications examining the topical application of colostrum, however many patents on colostrum-containing dermocosmetics are pending.
 This includes formulations containing horse colostrum, which was studied in the treatment of sunburns, burns from fire, contact lesions, acne, psoriasis, seborrheic dermatitis, and atopic dermatitis.
 In other words, don’t be surprised if you start seeing more colostrum-based shelfies on the market.